Writing a Recent Graduate Resume

 - Create a work experience section.
 This section may include a relevant internship(s) or freelance work.

 For a recent college graduate, especially in the business field, employers understand the section of professional experience is likely to be shorter in terms of length.
-Therefore, focusing on other components, such as academic achievements, relevant coursework or any leadership positions held on campus, is recommended.
+Therefore, focusing on other components, such as academic accomplishments, relevant coursework or any leadership positions held on campus, is recommended.
 Describing any challenging classes or responsibilities relating to a candidate's career goals shows prospective employers he or she has ambition, leadership and multitasking skills.
-Further, noting classes or experiences that relate to the skills listed in the job posting, helps the hiring manager see why you'd be a great fit.
+Further, noting classes or experiences that relate to the skills listed in the job description, helps the hiring manager see why you'd be a great fit.

 In addition to tailoring the resume content to grab the hiring manager’s attention, a recent college grad graduate should also use action verbs and quantify success when possible.
-When describing previous job or internship responsibilities, positive verbs such as “organized” or “led” tend to be more noticeable.
+When describing previous job experience or internship responsibilities, positive verbs such as “organized” or “led” tend to be more noticeable.
 Likewise, a student who can quantify success, whether from a class project or college student organization can showcase their value more concretely.

 Recent Graduate Resume Examples for a STEM Major